prokann02/parsingZoho/README.md

 ---

 ## How It Works
-1. **Start Scraping**: Enter a URL and depth on the home page (`form.html`).
+1. **Start Scraping**: Enter a URL and depth on the Home page.
 2. **Initial Parse**: The app scrapes the starting page (depth 1), saving results to `scraped_zoho.json`.
-3. **Link Selection**: If internal links are found and depth > 1, users are redirected to `select_links.html` to choose links for the next depth, with a message like "New links found at depth X of Y".
+3. **Link Selection**: If internal links are found and depth > 1, users are redirected to Selecting Links page to choose links for the next depth, with a message like "New links found at depth X of Y".
 ![Zoho Scraper select_links](github/images/select_links.png)
 4. **Continue or Stop**:
-   - Click "Continue Scraping" to parse selected links, returning to `select_links.html` for more links or `scraped_zoho.json` if no links/depth remain.
+   - Click "Continue Scraping" to parse selected links, returning to Selecting Links page for more links or Results page if no links/depth remain.
-   - Click "Get Results" (available anytime `scraped_zoho.json` exists) to view results on `scraped_zoho.json`.
+   - Click "Get Results" to view results.
-5. **View/Download Results**: On `scraped_zoho.json`, view parsed data or download `scraped_zoho.json`.
+5. **View/Download Results**: On Results page, view links where data were scraped or download `scraped_zoho.json` to get parsed data.
 If no results/links are found, a message like "No results or links found" is displayed.
 ![Zoho Scraper screenshot](github/images/get_results.png)
 ---